Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__User_and_Programmers_Guide.md

 [XMLHttpRequest](http://www.w3.org/TR/XMLHttpRequest/)  is used to perform REST queries.

+#### Obtaining the authorization token

+The `php/login_lib.js` of the reference implementation contains programs and detailed instructions for login and logout operations to obtain and invalidate an authorization token.

 #### Querying available data formats

 * **Full data schema** supported by the server is available from `http://<poi_server>/poi_dp/poi_schema.json` e.g.: